San Pablo, Laguna: Transportation

 San Pablo city is along the Maharlika Highway which leads to Quezon province.
 Jeepneys connect San Pablo city proper with nearby Calauan and Rizal, as well as other cities like Tanauan, Santo Tomas, and Calamba.
-It is also served by vans heading to the cities of Lipa and Santa Rosa.
+It is also served by vans heading to the cities of Lipa, Santa Rosa, and Biñan.

 Philippine National Railways has a station for its southern main line near the city proper.

+The San Pablo City Central Terminal, opened in 2023, is the city's main bus terminal that serves commuters going to Metro Manila, as well as other provincial destinations.

 Utilities

 San Pablo's water source is run by its own San Pablo City Water District and is assisted by NAWASA.
-Just like every other place in Southern Tagalog, San Pablo's electricity is run by Meralco.
+San Pablo's electricity is run by Meralco.

 Telecommunications

 Citizens of San Pablo mainly use PLDT (including Smart), Globe, and Dito Telecommunity, although some may use other internet service providers.
 Texting stations are often found in retail stores, stands, and residential houses.